MitchDuke/Ali_Tracks/README.md

         - Clear instructions are provided on the main page.
     2. As a First Time Visitor, I want to know how to interact with the application.
         - The user interface is intuitive and guides the user through the functionalities.
+    3. As a First Time Visitor, I want a simple and straightforward way to register an account, login and access my information.

 - #### Returning Visitor Goals

     1. As a Returning Visitor, I want to quickly access the main functionalities.
         - The main functionalities are easily accessible from the main page.
+    2. As a Returning Visitor, I want to be able to login easily to continue the savings goal.

 - #### Frequent User Goals

     1. As a Frequent User, I want to efficiently update and retrieve data without hassle.
         - The application is designed for efficient data management.
+    2. As a Frequent User, I want to be able to give feedback and ask questions easily by submitting these in the contact form

 ### Known Bugs